3 out of 4 brands aren't happy with their website redesign. That statistic sucks.

 Remember: your new site is supposed to convert website visitors into customers.
 Your messaging can make or break that goal.

-...this means you should invest in a marketer or copywriter to help you nail your messaging.
+...this means you should invest in a digital marketer or copywriter to help you nail your messaging.
 This is one of the most important changes you'll make during your website redesign.
 Don't skip it.

 Messaging should be benefit-driven